 Used Pallet Racking

-Pallet Racking is available in both New Pallet Racking and Used Pallet Racking.
+Pallet Racks and pallet rack components are often available used.
+Used pallet racking does come with many drawbacks.
 The only drawback to New Pallet Racking is the high cost of buying the new equipment.
-You can save money on used or "refurbished" racking but be careful because there are a number of pitfalls when purchasing used or "refurbished" pallet racking.
+You can save money buying used or "refurbished" racking, but be careful because there are a number of pitfalls when purchasing used or "refurbished" pallet racks or used pallet rack components.

-You may locate a warehouse storage company that because of downsizing or closing has some used pallet racks for sale.
-Unfortunately, it is not a very good idea to buy used pallet racking directly from the previous user because you do not have the proper equipment to ensure the used racking is in good condition.
+You may locate a warehouse storage company that because of downsizing or closing has used pallet racks for sale.
+Unfortunately buying used pallet racks or purchasing used pallet rack components is often a bad idea.
+Buying used pallet racking directly from the previous user is never a smart move because you do not have the proper equipment to ensure the used racking is in a safe condition.

 Since the majority of warehouse pallet racking is made from steel it has the possibility of a long life.
 As long as the pallet racks are in good condition there is no risk in buying used pallet rack components.
 But if the racking has ever been exposed to moisture and has even a small amount of rust pass on the purchase.
 Rust will continue to decrease the strength and safety of the pallet racking.
 If there is even a little bit of rust, it is very likely to spread damaging the structural integrity of the rack component.